 which softens, brightens and conditions the wool.
 Also its natural eucalyptus fragrance will

 - Hand wash in lukewarm water with a mild soap or Eucalan Woolwash.

 Soak articles and squeeze gently several times.
-Allow to soak at least 5 minutes, and one-half
+Allow to soak at least 5 minutes, or for half an

 hour or longer for heavy sweaters.